 “To stay one step ahead of the latest fraud techniques, we need to be faster, better connected and more creative than the scammers themselves.
 To achieve this, we work alongside a large anti-fraud team that researches on Darknet, tests fake ads themselves and communicates with fraud victims to investigate the fraudsters’ strategies in detail.
 Furthermore, the team also arranges for the fraudsters’ websites to be taken offline and works in partnership with the police and state criminal police offices to arrest them.
 This is the basis on which we continuously adapt and improve our security processes,” says Armin Bauer, IDnow Co-founder and CTO.
 “In sensitive industries such as banking and insurance, when it comes to cyber fraud, every single case counts.
 That’s why, at the technical level, we rely on a hybrid model that optimally combines AI and human intelligence to protect customer data in the best possible way while simultaneously guaranteeing their security.
 This is an area we invest in heavily and it pays off: Our customers regularly inform us that the video identification procedure boasts the lowest fraud rates in comparison with other identification methods.”

-The complete “How to Fight Identity Fraud in 2019” report containing all relevant information on fraud scenarios and suitable defence strategies can be found here.
+Download the complete “How to Fight Identity Fraud in 2019” report containing all relevant information on fraud scenarios and suitable defence strategies.